TomoTechnologies/Tomo.Pdf.Doc/docs/docs/create-pdf-with-image.md

 ---
-title: Creating a PDF with Image using Tomo.PDF
+title: Creating a PDF with Image
 description: Learn how to create a PDF document with an image using the Tomo.PDF library.
 This guide covers adding images to your PDFs.
 keywords: ["Tomo.PDF", "PDF creation", "images", "PDF library", ".NET PDF", "PDF document"]
 author: Tomo Files